vrizo/wordpress-jquery-async-loader/trunk/readme.txt

 = How it works? =
 1. The plugin loads small JavaScript code in the header.
 This is jQl developed by Cédric Morin (jQuery async loader);
 1. Then it loads minified jQuery from Google CDN (optional, you can disable it on settings page);
-1. And finally it replaces all <script> tags with a special function.
+1. And finally, it replaces all <script> tags with a special function.

 = I see scripts loaded through <script> tag, is it OK? = Yes, that's okay for Google Analytics, Facebook pixel, Twitter tag and many other external scripts.